Block preferential voting

-Preferential block voting, is a majoritarian voting system for electing several representatives from a single multimember constituency.
-Unlike the single transferable vote (STV), preferential block voting is not a method for obtaining proportional representation, and instead produces similar results to plurality block voting (a type of multiple non-transferable vote, MNTV), of which it can be seen as the instant-runoff version, making it a multiple transferable vote (MTV).
-Under both systems, a single group of like-minded voters can win every seat, making both forms of block voting non-proportional.
+Multiple transferable voting, sometimes called block preferential, block instant-runoff, multi-pass, or cascade voting, is a winner-take-all system for electing several representatives from a multimember constituency.
+Unlike single transferable voting (STV), preferential block voting is not a method for obtaining proportional representation, and instead produces similar results to plurality block voting.
+Preferential block voting can be seen as a multiple-winner version of instant-runoff.

+Under both block voting and preferential block voting, a single group of like-minded voters can win every seat, making both forms non-proportional.

 Casting and counting the ballots

 In preferential block voting, a ranked ballot is used, ranking candidates from most to least preferred.
 Alternate ballot forms may have two groupings of marks, first giving n votes for an n seat election (as in traditional bloc voting), but also allowing the alternate candidates to be ranked in order of preference and used if one or more first choices are eliminated.

 Candidates with the smallest tally of first preference votes are eliminated (and their votes transferred as in instant runoff voting) until a candidate has more than half the vote.
 The count is repeated with the elected candidates removed and all votes returning to full value until the required number of candidates is elected.
 An example of this method is described in Robert's Rules of Order.